Home > Guides > Best live sound microphones: Get the best sound on the stage

 Especially when it comes to dynamic microphones, you might find the same model pushing your live sound as you would find recording your tracks in the studio.
 But not every microphone will sound the same on each player’s setup.
 The selections here present some great starting points.

-Here are some of our top picks for the best live sound microphones.
+Here are our top picks for the best live sound microphones.

 Best live sound microphone overall: Shure SM57